ctrl-erik/100-days-of-code-log/README.md

 ### Day 27: June 27th, 2021 - Sunday

 **Today's Progress**
-- Was introduced to Tkinker for GUI
+- Was introduced to Tkinter for GUI
 - Learned about *args and **kwargs.

 ---